 - Integrity: The integrity of the organization must be followed at the time of internal communication.
 It should be made through proper channel as required by organizational structure.

 - Attention: The receiver should give attention to the information received as quickly as possible.
 Such communication must draw attention of the respective employees.

 - Informal means: Generally internal communication follows the formal rules to exchange information.
-Sometimes informal organization helps to make the internal communication effective.
+Sometimes informal organization helps to make internal communication effective.

-- Others: The information of it must be goal oriented, uniformity must be kept, and it must be helpful to external communication, avoiding information overload, mutual understanding and trust.
+- Others: The information of it must be goal-oriented, uniformity must be kept, and it must be helpful to external communication, avoiding information overload, mutual understanding and trust.

 Nature of internal communication

 Some important natures of internal communication are as follows:

 - Direction: There are some special directions of internal communication which are: (a) Downward (high superior to subordinates) (b) Upward (subordinates to superiors) (c) Horizontal (officials to officials of same rank).